georgesouzafarias/DevOpsToolbox/README.md

 ## Features

 - **Kubernetes Management**: Manage pods, services, and certificates from the command line
-- **YAML Validation**: Validate YAML files for syntax errors with detailed error reporting
+- **File Validation**: Validate YAML and JSON files for syntax errors with detailed error reporting
 - **Human-readable Output**: Formatted tables with Rich for clear visualization
 - **Metrics Support**: View CPU and memory usage for pods (requires Metrics Server)
 - **Certificate Management**: List and monitor cert-manager certificates